7 Bounce Rate Statistics For eCommerce Stores

 What constitutes a good bounce rate for eCommerce websites?

-Beauty eCommerce sites average around 38.7%, while jewelry sites run higher at approximately 51%.
-Marketers should compare their performance against industry-specific standards rather than general averages.
+A good bounce rate for eCommerce websites typically ranges between 30% and 55%, though this benchmark varies significantly by industry.
+Beauty eCommerce sites average around 39%, while jewelry sites run higher at approximately 51%.
+Fashion stores enjoy some of the lowest rates at around 35%.
+Marketers should compare their performance against industry-specific standards rather than general averages for accurate assessment.

 How does bounce rate impact an eCommerce store's conversion rates?

+High bounce rates often correlate with lower conversion rates as they indicate visitors are leaving before completing desired actions.
 When users bounce quickly, they don't progress through the sales funnel toward purchase decisions.
 Each percentage point improvement in bounce rate can potentially translate to increased page views, longer sessions, and higher conversion opportunities.

 In which ways can an eCommerce store improve its bounce rate?